WebOrigami/docs/src/content/language/index.md

 Graph Origami includes a small Origami expression language focused on:

 - Invoking functions
-- Traversing paths into graphs likes files and data
+- Traversing paths into trees likes files and data
-- Defining graphs
+- Defining trees
 - Defining text with templates

 You can use the same Origami expression language in: